 — Kristen Bell (@IMKristenBell) February 14, 2018

-“If I had to sum it up in one word, it’s work,” Shepard said of his marriage to the Today show co-hosts in December 2017.
+Lasting reports that 70% of couples say they are best friends.
+Additionally, findings show that the healthiest relationships are built upon partners who make sacrifices for each other—a sentiment Shepard echoed on The Today Show in 2017.
+“If I had to sum it up in one word, it’s work,” he said of his marriage.
 “Not unlike your body, which won’t just stay in shape on its own volition, you really have to be maintaining the relationship, and it is work.
 And it’s often uncomfortable work, but it needs doing or we won’t stay together.”

 “I think that we’ve all consumed a lot of fairytales and romantic comedies and sitcoms,” he mused.
 “In that architecture, it seems that your main job is just to select the right person, and I don’t really think that’s the main job.
 I think that’s maybe the least important aspect of it, truly.
 I think it’s far more about the work that goes into it to make it good.”

 “When setting aside the love we had for each other, I recognized he made a decision to choose me,” Bell previously said in a 2016 interview with Glamour.
 “I recognized he made a decision to stay in this relationship.
 Because actually, at our hardest times, at the times we were screaming at each other, I recognized he was the one because he wasn’t leaving.”

 The couple shares two daughters together: Lincoln, born in March 2013, and Delta, born in December 2014.
 They’ve opted to raise their children out of the spotlight in favor of giving them a private upbringing with strong values.
 “We have very strict rules in our family about how we treat people with respect, especially our family members,” Bell told Us Weekly.
 “We are going to be with each other in the long haul, so it’s important to always be respectful and treat your sister the way you want to be treated.”